-Issues in 21 st Century European Society
+Issues in 21st Century European Society

 Course Code ES-ISCSISSUES-20

 Year 2

-Offered in term(s) 1
+Offered in term(s) 1 and 3

 Credits 3 ECTS

 Module Manager Dave van Ginhoven d.vanginhoven@hhs.nl

 Entry Requirements None

 Method Interactive Lectures.

-Assessment In groups of a maximum of five, students create an advocacy video addressing an important 21st-century issue.
+Assessment In groups of a maximum of five, students create an advocacy video addressing an important 21 st -century issue.

 Course Material Module book and information on BrightSpace

 Course Outline This is an interdisciplinary course that explores important (European) Issues from different political, economic, and cultural perspectives.
 Working in small groups, students choose an issue of interest and produce a short film that could be used to draw attention to the issue and to promote solutions.
-Along the way, students are introduced to different 21st_Century dilemmas that are discussed in and out of class.
+Along the way, students are introduced to different 21 st -Century dilemmas that are discussed in and out of class.

-Upon successful completion on the course, students will be able to:
+Learning Outcomes Upon successful completion on the course, students will be able to: Analyse present practice and envisage future scenarios of change in relation to the course themes.
+Present their findings in a cogent manner.
+Create their own teaching and learning materials which can be observed and utilised by their peers. • Critique the value of such materials through peer review and

-- Analyse present practice and envisage future scenarios of change in relation to the course themes. - Present their findings in a cogent manner. - Create their own teaching and learning materials which can be observed and utilised by their peers. - Critique the value of such materials through peer review and commentaries. - Show the ability to work productively in a small group environment.
+- Critique the value of such materials through peer review and commentaries. - Show the ability to work productively in a small group environment.